CiscoDevNet/intersight-powershell/docs/Initialize-IntersightAssetConnectionControlMessage.md

 ```

 ### -DeviceId
 The Moid of the device under change.
-Used to route the message to a devices connection.
+Used to route the message to a device&apos;s connection.

 ```yaml
 Type: string